 How do I know if I am a good candidate for sedation dentistry?

-The best candidates for sleep dentistry are those patients who have high fear of the dentist or who have had traumatic dental experiences in the past.
+The best candidates for sleep dentistry are those patients who have a high fear of the dentist or who have had traumatic dental experiences in the past.
 Those with bad gag reflex, sensitive teeth, and those who do not like shots or needles, or the sights and smells of a dentistry office also do well with sedation dentistry.

 Contact our office today if you believe sedation dentistry can help you achieve all of your dental and oral health care goals.